shadowlack/shadowlack-core-book/history/council-of-traitors.md

 -   A total of four shots were fired.
 -   Nyri was fatally shot by one of the Grader's entourage.
 -   Traitor; Cruise Comes to a Premature End.
 The cruise ends abruptly.

--   Council Shuffle.
+## Council Shuffle

 Plicae Decatur steps down from his position of Councillor of Law & Justice.
 Hainfor Jinorik was hired as his replacement.
 Aquabat Cadmium J66, has also resigned for undisclosed reasons.
 Farlina Va has replaced her as the Councillor of the Environment & Natural Resources.
 Replacing Nyri, the energetic Saylon Maestii is now the Councillor of Entertainment.